How do I register for Waterloo Ready in Portal?

 How do I get my WatCard?

 Your WatCard is your official student identification card.
 It offers you access to services both on and off-campus.
-If you are enrolled in in-person classes, you should request a hard copy for pick-up at your Faculty Ready Day or during Orientation.
+Apply online to pick it up when you arrive on campus.
 Please bring a piece of physical government-issued photo ID (not a photo copy or photo) during pick up.
-A Digital WatCard option is available if your classes are exclusively remote.

-PLEASE NOTE: before applying for your WatCard, you must activate your @uwaterloo email account.
-Email set-up instructions are sent out in late June.
+Please note: before applying for your WatCard, you must activate your @uwaterloo email account.

 WHAT DOES THE WUSA HEALTH AND DENTAL PLAN COVER?